Southwest Waterfront Real Estate | DC

 The Southwest Waterfront is one of the oldest neighborhoods in Washington, DC.
-The area went through its last major transformation in the 1960’s and the prominent architecture of this small quadrant of DC strongly reflects that time period.
+The Wharf development the is a major factor driving property values to increase steadily.
+The successful revitalization of nearby Navy Yard, as well as the addition of the new home of DC United Soccer at Buzzard Point, are also helping Southwest property values.
+Before Phase I of The Wharf, the last major transformation was in the 1960’s and the prominent architecture of this small quadrant of DC strongly reflects that time period.
 Both Hubert Humphrey and Thurgood Marshall once lived in the neighborhood.

-The neighborhood borders the U.S. Capitol building, the Smithsonian Institution, and the National Mall.
-There are five major condo and apartment buildings that anchor Southwest DC: Carrolsburg, Harbour Square, Tiber Island, River Park, and Riverside, all of which are within a few blocks walk of the Waterfront Metro station.
+Southwest borders the U.S. Capitol building, the Smithsonian Institution, and the National Mall.
+There are seven major condo and apartment buildings that anchor Southwest DC: 525 Water, VIO, Carrolsburg, Harbour Square, Tiber Island, River Park, and Riverside, all of which are within blocks of the Waterfront Metro station.
 Rowhouses are also a real estate option in Southwest DC, although more limited than other neighborhoods in DC.
 Washington Marina offers the option for boat owners to live on their vessels and is one of the largest live-aboard communities in the U.S.

-Four Metro stops service Southwest DC on the orange/blue and yellow/green lines, including Smithsonian, L’Enfant Plaza, Federal Center SW, and Waterfront.
-Waterfront on the green line is the only stop south of I-395 and is the closest to the river.
-Several Metro bus lines service the area as well.
-4th Street SW, 7th Street SW, and 12th Street SW are the best direct routes to access the northern side of the National Mall and downtown DC.
+Four Metro stops service Southwest DC including Smithsonian and Federal Center SW on the Blue, Orange, and Silver Lines; Waterfront on the Green; and L’Enfant Plaza on the Blue, Orange, Silver, Green, and Yellow.
+Several Metrobus lines service the area as well.
+A water taxi operates to Georgetown, National Harbor, or Old Town Alexandria.
+4th St SW, 7th St SW, and 12th St SW are the best direct routes to access the northern side of the National Mall and downtown DC.
 Interstate 395 runs through Southwest DC, and provides access out to Virginia and to the Anacostia Freeway (DC Route 295) via I-695.
 Reagan National Airport is four Metro stops or a 10-minute drive away.

-The Southwest Waterfront encompasses most of the small quadrant of Southwest DC, and its borders are Independence Avenue SW to the north, South Capitol Street SW to the east, and the Anacostia River, Potomac River, and Tidal Basin to the southwest.
+The Southwest Waterfront encompasses most of the small quadrant of Southwest DC, and its borders are Independence Ave SW to the north, South Capitol St SW to the east, and the Anacostia River, Potomac River, and Tidal Basin to the southwest.